DevanWolf/YTPPlus3/README.md

 1. Open the project folder in Visual Studio Code.
 1. Open the command palette (Ctrl+Shift+P).
 1. Type `.NET: Restore Project` and press enter.
 1. Select `YTP+++.csproj` from the list if prompted.
-1. Open the command palette (Ctrl+Shift+P).
-1. Type `.NET: Generate Assets for Build and Debug` and press enter.
-    - Alternatively, try Ctrl+Shift+B. This may not function if the CMake Tools extension is installed.
-1. Select `YTP+++.csproj` from the list if prompted.
 1. YTP+++ may be launched by pressing F5 or executing `YTP+++.exe` in the `bin/Debug/net6.0-windows/` directory.